kination/cachemyr/README.md

 key | string | Key of KV(key-value) data
 value | any  | Value of KV data duration | number(optional) | Length of duration(ms) to keep this data
-overflowCB | Function(optional) | Function which will be called when heap size(defined by configuration) is overflowed.
+overflowCB | Function(optional) | Callback function when memory usage of storage has overrun the value defined in configuration

 #### get: any | null